-The success rate has been 59 per cent for the first five rounds.
+The overall success rate has been 56 per cent for the first five rounds.

 No, ECRs are not prioritized for funding.
 On average, ECRs perform equally to established researchers in this competition, however the selection committee has the option to elevate ECR applicants in the rankings to distribute the funding more evenly if needed.

 Yes, the intake deadline will always shift to the next university business day if the scheduled date falls on a weekend or holiday.
 The submission webform is scheduled to close at 11:59 pm Mountain Time on the day of the deadline.